AndreyDAraya/my_porfolio/README.md

 ## 🚀 Deployment

-This project is configured to deploy to GitHub Pages automatically using GitHub Actions.
+This project is configured to deploy automatically to andrey-d-araya.dev using GitHub Actions.
 Follow these steps to deploy:

 1. Create a new repository on GitHub if you haven't already